Historical Fiction

 Sharon Short

 Sharon Short is the author of fifteen published books.
-Her newest, Trouble Island, is historical suspense published by Minotaur Books in 2024.
 As Jess Montgomery, she writes the historical Kinship Mysteries set in the 1920s and inspired by Ohio’s true first female sheriff.
 Sharon is a contributing editor to Writer’s Digest, for which she writes the column, “Level Up Your Writing (Life)” and teaches for Writer’s Digest University.
 She is also a three-time recipient of the Individual Excellence Award in Literary Arts from Ohio Arts Council and has been a John E. Nance Writer in Residence at Thurber House (Columbus, Ohio).
 When not writing, Sharon enjoys spending time with family and friends, reading, swimming, and occasionally hiking.
 Learn more about her work at www.sharonshort.com or www.jessmontgomeryauthor.com

 View Website